awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-storagelens-awsorg.md

 # AWS::S3::StorageLens AwsOrg<a name="aws-properties-s3-storagelens-awsorg"></a>

-This resoure contains the details of the AWS Organization for Amazon S3 Storage Lens\.
+This resource contains the details of the AWS Organization for Amazon S3 Storage Lens\.

 ## Syntax<a name="aws-properties-s3-storagelens-awsorg-syntax"></a>